jim-collier/x9git/style-guide.md

 ## Bash

-- Target Bash 5.
-Prefer its idioms over portable-but-clunky POSIX-only workarounds.
+- Bash 4.4 is the floor, and the script refuses to run below it.
+Write to Bash 5 idioms otherwise, rather than portable-but-clunky POSIX-only workarounds.
+(The installers are the exception: they run on macOS stock bash 3.2, so that they can report what to do about it.)

 - Must pass shellcheck.
 Per-file disables go at the top, each with a short reason (see the top of `bin/gitsby`).